Chaine-de-Blocs/rhizome/doc/en/README.md

 - Make an exclude mining (reject all the block not mined by you, that make a slower network but you totaly kill other pool and force miner to stop mine or came mining on your pool)
 - Make an extremly slow network
 You think getting 51% of a coin is impossible ?
-With [nicehash](https://www.nicehash.com/) for ~ 500$ you can get 80% for hashrate of little altcoin and ~ 4000$ for big altcoin (some altcoin like [monero](https://github.com/monero-project/monero) isn't touched cause monero have own safe hashing algo and not a lot people is mining cryptonight V7 on nicehash, so creating your algo or use very exotic algo can be a solution (but require very advanced mathematical knowledge and expose you to use an unsafe hashing algo)).
+With [nicehash](https://www.nicehash.com/) for ~ 500$ you can get 80% for hashrate of little altcoin and ~ 4000$ for big altcoin (some altcoin like [Monero](https://github.com/monero-project/monero) isn't touched cause [Monero](https://github.com/monero-project/monero) have own safe hashing algo and not a lot people is mining cryptonight V7 on nicehash, so creating your algo or use very exotic algo can be a solution (but require very advanced mathematical knowledge and expose you to use an unsafe hashing algo)).

 So creating a new cryptocurrency will require one things and you can't pass over :
 **Make people use your cryptocurrency !**